Let’s start first with what is a data lake?

 We know that data is an asset for any organization that can be used to understand the customer better and extract valuable insights from it to enhance the value of the business.

-So, the organization, businesses that have recognized the value of data, uses Data Lake to store original data in large volumes.
+So, organization, and businesses that have recognized the value of data, uses Data Lake to store original data in large volumes.
 Then they processed this data with the use of various analytics and machine learning tool.
-This allows the organizations to use their data assets more effectively and extract value from them.
+This allows organizations to use their data assets more effectively and extract value from them.

 Let’s consider a curious case of an Online Delivery Platform.
 We all love to order tasty food from the comfort of our homes.
-All the data from these orders are available to the Online Delivery Platform.
+All the data from these orders are available on the Online Delivery Platform.
 They can make use of Data Lake for storing this data.
 It can then do some ninja analytics to identify which dish is popular in the local area or the most ordered dish.
 Online Delivery Platform can then slightly increase the price for that dish, knowing it won’t affect the demand.
 In return, they will increase their share of profit.
 This simple price change can bring millions in revenue.

 The core idea behind data lake security is to protect data while it is in the transfer phase or the storage phase.
 The n number of tools available for operations will also create lots of security misconfiguration.

 So, the organization needs to have a strong cybersecurity posture and strategy to mitigate all these risks.

 Amazon, Microsoft, Oracle, Cloudera, and Teradata all have popular data lake options.
 All of them have different mechanisms and different processes for the implementation of Data Lake.
 Still, the security issues faced by all of them remain the same.

 We advise considering the following challenges and mitigations when dealing with Data Lake.